When it comes to choosing a premium WordPress theme for your website, you have an abundance of options available to you.

 87 themes (at the time of writing) for an annual fee of $69 is hard to beat, but that’s what you get from Elegant Themes.

-If you are a developer or want lifetime access, there are a couple of other plans available at $89 per year and one time fee of $249.
+If you are a developer or want lifetime access, there are a couple of other plans available at $89 per year and a one-time fee of $249.

 WooCommerce, formerly known as WooThemes, is a very well-known and popular premium theme and plugin developer, possibly one of the most famous of all.

-They currently specialize in eCommerce themes but still offer themes for other types of site: business, magazine, portfolio etc.
+They currently specialize in eCommerce themes but still offer themes for other types of sites: business, magazine, portfolio, etc.